Nigeria's president orders full scale offensive on Boko Haram

 It was not immediately clear what such an offensive might entail, given that the northeast of the country has been under a state of emergency and a full scale military operation for a year.
 Nigerian forces are also hugely overstretched.

-Chad's President Idriss Deby also used the phrase "total war" after neighbouring West African states met in Paris in mid-May to seek a common strategy to fight the militants.
+Chad's President Idriss Deby also used the phrase "total war" after neighboring West African states met in Paris in mid-May to seek a common strategy to fight the militants.

 "I assure you that Nigeria will be safe again and that these thugs will be driven away.
 It will not happen overnight, but we will spare no effort to achieve this goal," Jonathan said.